kbralten/gerber_to_gcode/README.md

 4. **Spindle Speed**: Higher speeds (10000-20000 RPM) work well for small bits and PCB materials.

 5. **Multiple Passes**: The spiral milling uses 0.5mm Z steps by default.
 Adjust in the code if needed for your material.

+6. **Origin Reset**: If your PCB CAD places the board far from the sheet origin (KiCad "sheet coordinates"), use `--origin-lower-left` to translate all XY coordinates so the lower-left of the combined toolpath bounding box becomes `(0,0)`.
+This is useful to keep the machine origin near the workpiece and reduce long rapid travels.

 ## Troubleshooting